 Meetings with nationalists groups critical of Serbia’s co-operation with the tribunal.

 £2600.00 plus single supplement of £250.00

-To book your place on our next tour to Bosnia and Serbia click here »
+To book your place on your next tour click here »